wvineyard/CS699/Project/sections.md

 # Sections
 ## Operators and Variables
 1a: Variable Checking
 1b: Arithmetic

-1c: If Statements (Move to Conditionals)
 ## Functions
 2a: Circle Calculator
-2b: Max Value
+2b: Force of Gravity
+2c: Slope Intercept Form
 ## Conditionals
+3a: Greater or Less than
+3b: Max Value Function
+3c: Upper or Lower
 ## Iteration
+// For Loops, While Loops
 ## String Manipulation

 ## Lists